Russ Harvey Consulting - Computer and Internet Services

 The HTML

-The HTML that will send the browser to another page looks like the following:
+The HTML link that links to another page looks like the following:

 How It Appears